ds300/derivablejs/README.md

 ## Rationale

 ### Problem
 When writing browser-based applications it is often convenient to keep our state in disparate little mutable chunks.
 We rightfully try to organize these chunks such that they correspond to distinct responsibilities, and then we invent magic frameworkey gubbins to keep the chunks in sync with our views.
-Think Angular Scopes, Ember Models, Knockout View Models, etc. This all seems wonderful\* but many of us make the mistake of plugging our ears, closing our eyes, and spouting loud glossolalia in order to maintain the happy notion that the word 'distinct' in *distinct responsibilities* will graciously extend itself to cover the meaning of the word 'independent'.
+Think Angular Scopes, Ember Models, Knockout View Models, etc. This all seems wonderful\*, but many of us make the mistake of plugging our ears, closing our eyes, and spouting loud glossolalia in order to maintain the happy notion that the word 'distinct' in *distinct responsibilities* will graciously extend itself to cover the meaning of the word 'independent'.
 Spoiler: it won't, and we end up with tangled callback webs trying to keep interdependent state chunks consistent with one another and the server.

 Luckily this isn't much of a problem if you're building a small and simple application that won't change significantly.
 A small amount of callback webbing is fine to deal with.
 Lots of people make such apps for a living, and modern MV[whatever] frameworks can be extremely productive for doing that.

 Alas, many small and simple apps eventually become large and complex apps.
 Likewise, large and complex apps invariably become larger and more complex.
 As size and complexity grow, so too does the cost of iteration.

-Now, I haven't done any science to back this up but I reckon that with MVC the cost of iteration grows linearly with time; and that it does so precisely because of the complexity and fragility inherent in manually keeping state consistent using callback webs.
+Now, I haven't done any science to back this up but I reckon that with MVC the cost of iteration grows linearly over time; and that it does so precisely because of the complexity and fragility inherent in manually keeping state consistent using callback webs.
 We need a simpler way.
 The cost of iteration curve should be asymptotic or *flat*, even if it starts a little higher.

-\* <em>And I suppose that it <strong>is</strong> wonderful compared to the days when we manually knitted the DOM to our state using jQuery. \*shudder\* </em>
+\* <em>It certainly beats the days when jQuery was *the shit*.</em>

 ### Solution?
 A promising solution appears to be something like 'unidirectional data flow' as popularized by Facebook's [Flux](https://facebook.github.io/flux/) architecture.
 But the most direct source of inspiration for this library is actually [re-frame](https://github.com/day8/re-frame).
 Specifically re-frame's README which includes a compelling discourse on the particular brand of Flux-ish-ness Havelock aims to serve.
 So **go read the re-frame README**.
 For real.
 Do it.
 It's seriously great.